ccoenraets/forcejs/README.md

     Enter the output directory for your app (defaults to the current directory):
     Enter your company identifier (com.mycompany): com.mycompany.myforcejsapp
     Enter your organization name (Acme, Inc.): MyCompany, Inc.
-    Enter your Connected App ID (defaults to the sample app’s ID): [Enter the consumer key of the connected app created in step 1]
+    Enter your Connected App ID (defaults to the sample app’s ID):
-    Enter your Connected App Callback URI (defaults to the sample app’s URI): myapp://auth/success
+    Enter your Connected App Callback URI (defaults to the sample app’s URI):
     ```

 1. Navigate (cd) to the project directory: